DanielleMStevens/logseq/pages/Clavibacter michiganensis ssp. michiganensis_ bacterial canker of tomato, molecular interactions and disease management.md

 - **Results**:
 	- **Optimization of the electroporation protocol.**
 		- growth phase (early, middle, and late log phase, and stationary phase), amount of cells per transformation assay (1 × 108 to 1 × 109), amount of DNA (0.01 to 5 µg), and methylation status of DNA (isolated either from the dam–/ dcm– Escherichia coli strain WA337 or the dam+/dcm+ E. coli strain JM109)
+		- Also, the effect of electrical parameters (parallel resistances 200 to 1,000 Ω) and treatment of competent cells with cell wall-damaging reagents during growth (glycine, lysozyme, and penicillin G) or directly before elec
 - **Discussion**: